shambhavipriyam/field_experiments_intro/README.md

 ## Syllabus and Readings

-*Session I*
+**Session I**

-_August 23rd: 10:00 ?
-11:00_
+_August 23rd: 10:00 -11:00_

 Research Design Process
 -	Why field experiments?
 -	Timeline of field experiments
 -	Finding partners, practitioners, and implementors
 -	Ethics of randomization and IRB

-List, John A., and Steven Levitt.
+1. List, John A., and Steven Levitt.
 2006.
 "What Do Laboratory Experiments Tell Us About the Real World?"
 University of Chicago and NBER.

-Harrison, Glenn and John A. List.
+2. Harrison, Glenn and John A. List.
 2004.
 "Field Experiments."
 Journal of Economic Literature, XLII: 1013-1059.

-Duflo, Esther,  Abhijit Banerjee, Rachel Glennerster, and Michael Kremer.
+3. Duflo, Esther,  Abhijit Banerjee, Rachel Glennerster, and Michael Kremer.
 2006.
 “Using Randomization in Development Economics: A Toolkit.” in Handbook of Development Economics.

-Bruhn, Miriam and David McKenzie.
+4. Bruhn, Miriam and David McKenzie.
 2008.
 "In Pursuit of Balance."
 The World Bank Policy Research Working Paper 4752.

-Beecher, Henry K. "Ethics and Clinical Research."
+5. Beecher, Henry K. "Ethics and Clinical Research."
 New England Journal of Medicine (1966).

-_Break 15 mins_
+_--Break 15 mins--_

-*Session II*
+**Session II**

-_August 23rd: 11:15 ?
-12:15_
+_August 23rd: 11:15 -12:15_

 Measurement and Minimizing Errors
 -	Survey design and instruments
 -	Data collection tools
 -	Sample and power
 -	Threats to internal validity

-Deaton, Angus.
+1. Deaton, Angus.
 1997.
 The Analysis of Household Surveys.
 Baltimore: John Hopkins University Press for the World Bank.

-Miguel, Edward and Michael Kremer.
+2. Miguel, Edward and Michael Kremer.
 2004.
 “Worms: Identifying Impacts on Education and Health in the Presence of Treatment Externalities.”
 Econometrica, 72 (1): 159-217.
 (NBER Working Paper #8481, August 2001).

-*Session III*
+**Session III**

 _August 24th: 10:00 ?
 11:00_

 Causal Inference and Hypothesis Testing
 -	Estimating effects
 -	Statistical tools

-Gerber and Green, Field Experiments.
+1. Gerber and Green, Field Experiments.
 Chapter 3: Sampling Distributions, Statistical Inference, and Hypothesis Testing.

 _Break 15 mins_

-*Session IV*
+**Session IV**

 _August 24th: 11:15 ?
 12:15 _

 Discussion of Examples and Ripe Areas for Research
 -	Participants discuss ideas
 -	Examples from past experiment